THeK3nger/obsidian-plugin-template/README.md

 You can click on the "Use this template" button above.

+### Enable Github's Actions

+After you created a new repository, remember to rename the `RENAME.github` to `.github` to enable the GitHub's Actions.
+Then go in `.github/workflows/release.yml` and change `PLUGIN_NAME` on line 10.

 ## How to compile the plugin

 First, install the dependencies with